God is Truth, He is Truthful

-We need truth.
 When I was getting my Masters in Social Work, we would have discussions on what truth is.
 Many students felt it was okay to make up their own truth.
 I personally thought this was an illogical view.
 For instance, if you have cancer, would you want the real truth, or a made up truth about your treatment options?
 The truth always sets me free from confusion; it always leads me in the right direction.
 I think we would agree, we need truth to navigate through life.
-What does it mean to you that truth is always found in God?
-(John 1:14, 17).

 We need to be truthful with people.
 A person told me that a woman in our church thought I was being very unfriendly to her.
 So I went to the woman to apologize.
 She laughed and said, "Don't believe anything that person says."
 When someone lies, people start to not believe anything the person says.
 If you are in the habit of lying, you are affecting your relationships in negative ways.
 (Proverbs 12:17-20, 19:9).
 We need to be truthful, so people can trust us.

 Aren't you relieved God is always truthful, so you can trust Him?